This easy to prepare Fresh Tomato Salsa is a staple in my home. It is a simple salsa which is made in 15 minutes or less.

 - corn chips, guacamole, sour cream etc.

-- Cut the tomatoes in halves or quarters if you prefer and add to a medium size bowl.
+- Cut the tomatoes in quarters and add to a medium size bowl.

 - Peel and finely chop the red onion and add it to the tomato.